ajitrajasekharan/bert_pretrain_wrapper/README.md

 ### Step 1.
 Corpus pre-processing for sentence boundary detection

 *One of BERT's objective is next sentence prediction.
-The corpus having sentences separated by newline is critical for this reason.*
+The corpus having sentences separated by newlines is critical for this reason.*

 Use [this repository code](https://github.com/ajitrajasekharan/simple_sbd.git) for sentence boundary detection

 Perform sentence boundary detection using script bert_sbd.py.
-It filters out lines less than min_words (3) and > max_words (word not characters)
+It filters out lines less than min_words (3) and greater than max_words (words not characters)
 Then “tr” the output to lowercase approx. This is only required for uncased model pretraining.

 *Example:*